Bravoxin

 Onset of immunity:

-Sheep and Cattle: Two weeks after the basic vaccination course (as demonstrated by serology only).
+Sheep and Cattle: 2 weeks after the basic vaccination course (as demonstrated by serology only).

 Duration of active immunity: